amcclure-vermeer/adr-proposal/README.md

 ### GitHub Pull Request

-ADRs are proposed as a pull request (PR) to the `v-adr-project` repository.
+Propose ADRs as a pull request (PR) to the `v-adr-project` repository.
-The proposal is neutrally announced during the next available tech leveling meeting covering the context of the proposed ADR, where it then enters a Request for Comments (RFC) period of at least one week.
+The proposal is announced during the next available tech leveling meeting covering the context of the proposed ADR, where it then enters a Request for Comments (RFC) period of at least one week.

-The comments of the PR will be used to discuss the proposed ADR, with the ability to propose changes to the context and options.
-The ideas and concerns can be gauged by responses and discussion in the comments and should be weighed appropriately by the architecture committee when making a final decision.
+Use the PR's comment section to discuss the proposed ADR, with the ability to propose changes to the context and options.
+Responses and discussions in the comments can gauge ideas and concerns and should be weighed appropriately by the architecture committee when making a final decision.

-A one day warning will be given before the RFC period ends, and the final decision will be made by the architecture committee.
+A member of the architecture committee will give a one-day warning before the RFC period ends, after which the committee will make a final decision.

 #### Pros
 * Allows for more direct input from the developers and engineers
-* More ideas and concerns can brought forward that may not have been considered by a smaller group
+* More ideas and concerns can brought forward that a smaller group may not consider
-* More transparency on addressing the wider concerns of a decision in the `Consequences` section
+* More transparency on addressing the broader concerns of a decision in the `Consequences` section
-* Asynchronous process in which a meeting does not need to be attended to voice an opinion
+* Developers and engineers do not need to attend a meeting to have their voices heard

 #### Cons
 * More overhead and process